-The choirs sing during Sunday morning worship (girls twice a month, boys once a month) and for special services, concerts and recordings.
+The choir sings during Sunday morning worship and for special services, concerts and recordings.
 In addition, the girls choir sings for Choral Evensong on Wednesdays.
-Both choirs commit to weekly rehearsals, worship and performances during the academic year; summers are generally free after a June tour or trip; a week-long day camp takes place in August.
+This choir commits to weekly rehearsals, worship and performances during the academic year; summers are generally free after a June tour or trip; a week-long day camp takes place in August.

 In addition, choristers enjoy social activities such as pool parties, cookouts, holiday parties, and more.
 Last year they sang for a radio broadcast and recording of Nine Lessons and Carols for Christmas.

-Both choirs work to sing with spirit and understanding in a variety of musical styles, with the music of the Anglican tradition taking pride of place in their repertoire.
-Musical literacy is a strong emphasis of the program, using the Voice for Life curriculum of the Royal School of Church Music.
+The Virginia Girls Choir works to sing with spirit and understanding in a variety of musical styles, with the music of the Anglican tradition taking pride of place in their repertoire.
+Musical literacy is a strong emphasis of the program.
 Choristers develop strong music reading skills as well as strong voices, while growing in discipline, responsibility, and leadership–skills that benefit every child.

-No prior musical training is required—we are looking for girls and boys who like to sing!
+No prior musical training is required—we are looking for girls who like to sing!
 The process is simple: Please fill out an application (HERE).
-Once the application is complete, please contact Paige Reisenfeld, administrative assistant for the music department.
+Once the application is complete, please contact Kerry Court.
 She will set up a meeting for you that will provide more complete information so that you and your child can make an informed decision.
 New choristers have a one-month trial period, usually in September, so that families can see if this is a good fit for them.

 We hope you’ll try us out!